wj331/OrbitalTiktok/APIGateway/README.md

 Run the API Gateway:
 `go run .`

-To test the API Gateway, send the curl command:
+To test the API Gateway, send the curl command: <br>
 `curl -X POST -H "Content-Type: application/json" -d @APIGateway/benchmark/postDataProto.json http://127.0.0.1:8080/JSONProtoService/v1.0.0/Test`

-You should obtain the response:
+You should obtain the response: <br>
 `"{\"response\":\"hello\"}"`

 To run your own tests
 1. add your thrift/protobuf file into the respective folders
 2. add its service into the `configs/service_configs.json` file
-3. adjust the generic client to be used and created through `GenericClientType`
+3. include the generic client to be used and created through `GenericClientType`
 4. create its own route handler.
 Follow the existing implementations
+5. create your own RPC servers to handle this new service

 ## Code structure
 Implementation for API Gateway lies in `apiGateway.go`